ErikKalkoken/python-eveauth/README.md

 ## Description

-python-eveauth is an library for authorizing Python scripts on desktops with the EVE online SSO.
-This allows obtaining SSO tokens with any Python script, e.g. CLI tools, GUI apps or jupiter notebooks.
+python-eveauth is a library for authorizing Python scripts on desktops with the EVE online SSO.
+This allows obtaining SSO tokens with any Python script, e.g. CLI tools, GUI apps or Jupiter notebooks.

-> [!Note]
-> This library is designed to run on desktops and requires a system with a local web browser.

 ## Installation